timescale/docs/getting-started/next-steps.md

 ---
 title: Next steps
-excerpt: Continue exploring TimescaleDB
+excerpt: Continue exploring Timescale
 products: [cloud, mst, self_hosted]
 keywords: [data migration, ingest, visualize, connect]
 ---

 # Next steps

-Now that you've had some hands-on experience with TimescaleDB, hopefully you can see how many of Timescale's powerful features can help you manage your time-series data while easily mining for deeper insights. 💥
+Now that you've had some hands-on experience with Timescale, hopefully you can see how many of Timescale's powerful features can help you manage your time-series data while easily mining for deeper insights. 💥

-To continue your exploration of TimescaleDB, here are some valuable next steps to help you on your way to becoming a time-series superhero.
+To continue your exploration of Timescale, here are some valuable next steps to help you on your way to becoming a time-series superhero.

-## Migrate data to TimescaleDB
+## Migrate data to Timescale

 One of the first things most developers want to do is look at the data they're currently working with in the database.
 There are a number of methods for